1926 Alabama Crimson Tide football team: Florida

 At the Cramton Bowl in Montgomery, Alabama scored in all four quarters en route to a 49–0 victory over the Florida Gators.
 Tolbert Brown scored the Crimson Tide's first three touchdowns and gave Alabama a 21–0 halftime lead.
 He scored in the first quarter on a short run, and on a second short run and reception from Hoyt Winslett in the second.

 Brown continued his scoring in the third quarter with his 47-yard touchdown run.
 Red Barnes then made the score 35–0 at the end of the third with his short touchdown run.
 The Crimson tide then closed the game with a short Robert Lee Hamner touchdown run and an Earl Smith touchdown reception from Raymond Pepper that made the final score 49–0.
-The victory brought Alabama's all-time record against Florida to 3–2.

 The starting lineup was Winslett (left end), Perry (left tackle), Bowdoin (left guard), Holmes (center), Hagler (right guard), Pickhard (right tackle), Enis (right end), Barnes (quarterback), T. Brown (left halfback), Vines (right halfback), Caldwell (fullback).